Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Choose wisely

-Kathy Thorpe, Paw School in Denver’s owner, recommends people research before choosing a dog.
+Kathy Thorpe, the owner of Paw School in Denver, recommends people research before choosing a dog.

 “Don’t just go based on how cute they are,” she says.
 “You need to be honest with yourself and decide whether you are more active or sedentary and get a dog that will work with your lifestyle.
 You don’t want a dog who has behavioral issues because they aren’t getting the exercise they need.”